steve-shakur/myappsample/readme.md

 # MyApp
-# I am learning github
+# I am learning github.
+# I have just updated a file to calculate balances in SQL